sass/node-sass/README.md

 #### success
 `success` is a `Function` to be called upon successful rendering of the scss to css.
 This option is required but only for the render function.
 If provided to renderSync it will be ignored.

+The callback function is passed a results object, containing the following keys:

+* `css` - The compiled CSS.
+Write this to a file, or serve it out as needed.
+* `map` - The source map

 #### error
 `error` is a `Function` to be called upon occurrence of an error when rendering the scss to css.
 This option is optional, and only applies to the render function.
 If provided to renderSync it will be ignored.